 The Community Building… Boat-Project

 The idea-seed of Puget Sound Voyaging Society (PSVS) started with the Puget Sound Explorers (PSE) program of the Wooden Boat Foundation of Port Townsend in 1993.
-In 2008, the main organizers of PSE, Teacher Marci Van Cleve (A 2008 American Red Cross ‘Hero’ Award recipient for, “25 years of saving young peoples lives through educational excellence”), Captain Wayne Chimenti (2009 Peninsula Daily News/Jefferson Rotary ‘Heart of Service’ Award for organizing the Voyaging Class/Community Boat Project), and Captain MB Armstrong formed their own 501.C.3 Non-Profit Organization: PSVS.
+In 2008, the main organizers of PSE, Teacher Marci Van Cleve (A 2008 American Red Cross ‘Hero’ Award recipient for, “25 years of saving young peoples lives through educational excellence”), Captain Wayne Chimenti (2009 Peninsula Daily News/Jefferson Rotary ‘Heart of Service’ Award for organizing the Voyaging Class/Community Boat Project), and Captain MB Armstrong formed their own 501.C.3 Non-Profit Organization: PSVS and opened the Community Boat Project.

 They continued the Explorers theme with an on-the-water Voyaging program ‘Inspiring students with Maritime Culture’; and, in partnership with the Northwest School of Wooden Boatbuilding branched out with the Community Boat Project; ‘Building Community through Building Boats’.
 These are both free, accredited, weekly classes for high school students from two school districts, taught by maritime professionals and supported by volunteers.

-In the last three years over 12,000 volunteer hours were put into the PSVS programs by inspired community members and local retired or active maritime professionals.
+Thousands of volunteer hours were put into the PSVS programs by inspired community members and local retired or active maritime professionals.
 This often results in a 2-1 student to mentor ratio.
-The CBP students and volunteers have built three ‘longdories’ (24-29’ open rowing-sailing boats) complete with rig, sails and oars.
+The CBP students and volunteers have built four ‘longdories’ (24-33’ open rowing-sailing boats) complete with rig, sails and oars.
 These are now used by the Voyaging program.

 They gather every Thursday – High schoolers of all grades, shipwrights, teachers, sailmakers, riggers, young and old, and those just looking to give a hand.
 They get together to build our community a boat.
 But really the boat builds our community.